How much do movers charge in New York City, NY?

 $20,000+ – Option C – The Big Move

 Lets say your start-up business combining fashion, cupcakes, and accordions is really taking off.
 You’ve made some money and are now living comfortably in a 3,200 square foot 5 bedroom estate.
 First of all, congratulations – I’ve always said accordions belong in fashion.
-Back to the point.
+But to the point.
 You’re now moving 800 miles away to Chicagoland.
 With a move this size going that far, every case will be different, but you can expect to spend at least $10,000 and costs could get as high as $20,000+ on a full service moving company, which will include the cost of loading/unloading, the moving company’s truck, fuel, tolls, and equipment.
 People have found it’s cheaper in these situations to customize their move either by hiring loaders, renting and driving a truck themselves, and hiring unloaders in their new location.
 Some have found it’s cheaper to use a portable storage company like 1800Packrat or PODS, and to do all the loading & unloading themselves.
 The reality is, if you’ve got a huge house, are moving hundreds of miles away, and don’t want to lift a finger, it’ll cost you.

 The answer: somewhere between $390 – $20,000.
 If you can size up your move size and distance somewhere on the scale above then you’ll start to get a picture of what’s too much to spend vs. what deal is too good to be true.
 For a more concrete answer use our moving calculator.
 Or checkout the pricing listed on New York City movers on HireAHelper.